aschuma/vvs_direct_connect/README.md

 # VVS Direct Connect REST Service
 Simple REST service providing connection data for a dedicated VVS connection.
 VVS is the local public transport in Stuttgart.
-Only direct connections are supported by the REST endpoints `/api/v1`and `/`.
-The REST endpoint `/api/v2` also support intermdidate

 The REST endpoints `/api/v1` and `/` (this is an alias for `/api/v1`) exclusively handle direct connections.
 Additionally, the `/api/v2` endpoint supports interchange stations.

-The REST endpoint `/api/v2` also supports addresses within the vvs area.

 ## Start Server
 ```shell